When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 It’s extremely difficult to target an individual magazine and succeed in getting your story published in it.
 Only a few well-known and well-published travel writers in the world have this luxury.

-My approach is to target all magazines that are appropriate for a story and query them all.
+My approach is to target all magazines that are appropriate for your story and query them all.

 Despite what any of the experts tell you, it is not necessary to customize your query for every single magazine.
 Send the same generic query to them all.

-I rarely customize my queries and have done quite well anyway.
-Briefly scan the writer’s guidelines for each magazine and tailor a couple sentences if you think it’s absolutely needed.
+I rarely customize my queries and have still sold more than 1000 articles to over 200 publications.
+Briefly scan the writer’s guidelines for each magazine and tailor a couple sentences if you think it’s absolutely needed, but don't spend much time doing this.

-However, there is one thing you absolutely need to customize with each query.
+However, there is one thing you absolutely need to individualize with each query.
 Successful query letters always include the editor’s name.
-This is a requirement, no exceptions.
-Otherwise, keep it generic.
+Otherwise, keep your query letter generic.
 Don’t make your job any harder than it already is.

-Remember, a good story is a good story, and if it’s a good fit for the magazine and the timing is right, the editor will accept it.
+Remember, a good story is a good story.
+If it’s a good fit for the magazine and the timing is right, the editor will accept it.

-I also don't think you should suggest to the editor which section of their magazine this story will fit.
-The editor knows his magazine intimately.
-He’ll know the best place for your story and will place it accordingly.
+I also don't think you need to suggest to editors which section of their magazine your story will fit.
+Editor know their magazines intimately.
+They’ll know the best place for your story and will place it accordingly.

 I know these marketing techniques defy the traditional 'rules', but as a freelancer it's time you set your own rules.
 Things have changed in freelance writing in the past several years.
 Sending out multiple queries works well for me, and I don't see why it shouldn't work for you.